Projects

 - Signs must be placed on a homeowner’s lawn.
 Placing signs on boulevards will violate City of Winnipeg by-laws and will result in signs being removed.

-- Citizens are advised that placing Please Slow Down signs on the same side of the street where vehicles are parked will obstruct their view.
+- Be advised that placing the signs on the same side of the street where vehicles are parked will obstruct their view.

 UN Safe Cities Initiative – Winnipeg Safe City